 Low self-esteem is formed by patterns of behavior that have been learned from those you have interacted with throughout your life.
 Parents are believed to have a major effect on a child’s self esteem according to Emler’s article published in 2001.

-They are absorbed below your level of awareness, and result in behaviour that doesn’t serve your happiness and wellbeing.
-An example of this is negative self talk.
+They are absorbed below your level of awareness and result in behaviour that doesn’t serve your happiness and wellbeing.
+An example of this is negative self-talk.

 These behaviours are difficult to change when you have a self esteem problem or lack self confidence, but change them you must.
-When you attempt to change the way you behave in your relationships by not responding in the expected way, you will initially get a lot of pushback.
+When you attempt to change the way you behave in your relationships by not responding in an expected way, you will initially get a lot of pushback.

-The best solution is a slow step by step approach.
+The best solution is a slow step-by-step approach.
 Make small gradual changes to minimize this pushback.

 Negative flashbacks and memories can hurt your relationships

 Any traumatic event you’ve experienced can lead to the formation of flashbacks.
 If you are struggling with low self esteem, these memories can impact your interaction with others and hurt your relationships.